Annabell Murray, Countess of Mar: Lady in waiting

 She was a lady in waiting to Mary of Guise, who gave her clothes.
-In 1557 she married John Erskine, Lord Erskine.
+Her name in the household roll was written by the French clerk as "Anaple Morat".
+In 1557, Annabell married John Erskine, Lord Erskine.
 In 1560 Lord Erskine opposed the establishment of the "Book of Discipline", angering John Knox.
 Knox later attributed this opposition to greed and the influence of his wife, who he called "a verray Jesabell".
 Knox may have disliked her because she was a companion of Mary of Guise, and later of Mary, Queen of Scots.

 In May 1566, pregnant with James, Mary made a will and bequeathed to Annabell and her daughter Mary Erskine jewels including her belt of amethysts and pearls, a belt of chrysolite with its pendant chain, bracelets with diamonds, rubies and pearls, pearl earrings, a zibellino with a gold marten's head, and yet another belt with a miniature portrait of Henri II of France.
 These bequests show that the Countess of Mar was the queen's valued friend.

 In 1565 Mary made John Erskine Earl of Mar.
 They commissioned the Edinburgh goldsmith James Cockie to make silver mounts for a rock crystal jug, engraved with their conjoined coat of arms, now known as the "Erskine ewer."